-sea.
-Most of reactive nitrogen (ammonia) in airborne nitrogen deposition to Baltic Sea also originates from agriculture.
+Agriculture is a major source of nutrient inputs to the Baltic Sea, contributing to over 70-90% of nitrogen and 60-80% of phosphorus diffuse, accounting for almost half of the total waterborne inputs to the sea.
+Additionally, the majority of reactive nitrogen (ammonia) in airborne nitrogen deposition to Baltic Sea also originates from agriculture.
 Since the enlargement of the EU in the Baltic region, agricultural production and fertilizer use in the catchment have increased.

-Reducing nutrient loads from agriculture is more complicated than cutting loads from point sources.
-Although the implementation of agri-environmental measures is expected to promote reductions in nutrient loads from agriculture, there is evidently a considerable time lag between the implementation of agricultural water protection measures and any visible effects in water bodies, partly due to retention of nutrients in the catchment area.
+Reducing diffuse nutrient loads from agriculture is more complicated than cutting loads from point sources.
+Although the implementation of agri-environmental measures is expected to promote reductions in nutrient loads from agriculture, there is evidently a considerable time lag between the implementation of agricultural water protection measures and any visible effects in water bodies, partly due to the retention of nutrients in the catchment area.
 HELCOM has stressed the need to accelerate the process of integration of environmental and sustainable development aspects in agriculture, for instance through reforming the EU Common Agricultural Policy.

 Intensified development of industrial production of cattle, pigs and poultry in the Baltic Sea catchment area has led to the creation of a new segment of pollution point sources, adding significantly to nutrient loads.
-These installations are already partly addressed through relevant European legislation (e.g. Industrial Emission Directive) in the same manner as industrial point sources, as well as by establishment of specific requirements for large cattle, poultry and pig farms in the Helsinki Convention (see part 2 Annex III of the Convention).
+These installations are already partly addressed through relevant European legislation (e.g., Industrial Emissions Directive) in the same manner as industrial point sources, as well as by establishment of specific requirements for large cattle, poultry and pig farms in the Helsinki Convention (see part 2 Annex III of the Convention).